qdu-bioinfo/Coordinated-Meta-Storms/README.md

 ENV dataset contains 344 microbiomes annotated by Greengenes (v13-8).

 These three datasets can be downloaded from [this address](http://bioinfo-ai.cn/downloads/Released_Software/Coordinated_Meta_Storms/data/).

+Due to the large file size, all dataset files have been compressed.
+Please refer to the **readme files** in each dataset folder for decompression operations. **Fully decompressing the dataset requires 80GB **of free space on the hard drive.
+If you want to **reproduce all the experiments, it is recommended to leave 1TB** of free space on the hard drive

 # Contact